yonasBSD/foot/README.md

 * The success/fail flag in the beginning of the response is always `1` (success), unless the very **first** queried capability is invalid.
-* XTerm will not respond **at all** to an invalid capability, unless it’s the first one in the `XTGETTCAP` query.
+* XTerm will not respond **at all** to an invalid capability, unless it's the first one in the `XTGETTCAP` query.
 * XTerm will end the response at the first invalid capability.

 In other words, if you send a large multi-capability query, you will